rossboast/GHCopilotHoL/workshops/github-copilot/workshop.md

 Organize test in logic suites and generate at least 4 positives tests and 2 negatives tests for each method.
 ```

-The first part between the `---` is where you put the metadata and specially the `applyTo` metadata that let's you filter on which files your instructions will automaticaaly apply.
+The first part between the `---` is where you put the metadata and specially the `applyTo` metadata that let's you filter on which files your instructions will automatically apply.

 To test it in action, remove the previously created `validators.test.ts` file, open the `validators.ts` file and ask Copilot to write some tests.
 You will see it read your instructions file in the process.